Arefeh-V/GNN-on-KIBA-dataset/README.md

 - Protein Embeddings: Generated from protein sequences using a script (protein.py), which converts each sequence into a graph and extracts its embedding.
 ## Model

-- Encoder: A GNN using SAGEConv layers processes the graph-based embeddings of compounds and proteins.
+- Encoder: A GNN using GIN layers processes the graph-based embeddings of compounds and proteins.
-- Decoder: An attention-based edge decoder predicts the likelihood of interactions between drug-protein pairs.
+- Decoder: A MLP edge decoder predicts the likelihood of interactions between drug-protein pairs.
 - Loss Function: Binary Cross-Entropy with logits.
 ## Installation